Paulistania (region)

 Paulistania is the geographical denomination of the Caipira people, being a historical-cultural region.
-It is made up of the states of São Paulo, Paraná, Minas Gerais, Goiás, Mato Grosso and Mato Grosso do Sul.
+It is made up of the states of São Paulo, Paraná, Minas Gerais, Goiás, Mato Grosso, Mato Grosso do Sul and Rondônia.
 Its territories were explored by the bandeirantes, becoming a field of Paulista influence and an area of accommodation for its Caipira culture.
 In addition to the territories that normally make up Paulistania, the Caipira cultural influence evidently reached other states, such as Rio Grande do Sul and Santa Catarina, where the main influence was through tropeirismo, giving rise to the population of birivas, who are its descendants.

 The idea of a Caipira cultural region was established thanks to a conservative historiography, linked to the patriotic spirit of intellectuals from São Paulo, who wanted to define a certain territory for the 'Paulista race'.
 The concept of the region began to be worked on from the 1930s onwards by Alfredo Ellis Jr., and was then contributed to by other intellectuals, such as Antonio Candido, who defined the region as an axis of expansion and diffusion of the bandeirante culture, even making visits between 1952 and 1954 to municipalities in Minas Gerais and Mato Grosso with the aim of establishing comparisons.